indigo-dc/oidc-agent/gitbook/oidc-agent/options.md

 `oidc-add` only for that specific one.
 See [`oidc-add --pw-store`](../oidc-add/options.md#pw-store) for more information.

+### `--quiet`
+Silences informational messages.
+Currently only has effect on the generated bash echo when setting agent environments.

 ### `--seccomp`
 Enables seccomp system call filtering.
 See [general seccomp notes](../security/seccomp.md) for more details.